 Please cite (Henrich) and the relevant oxDNA articles in any publication that uses this implementation.
 The article contains more information on the model, the structure of the input file, the setup tool and the performance of the LAMMPS-implementation of oxDNA.
 The preprint version of the article can be found here.

 This bond style can only be used if LAMMPS was built with the USER-CGDNA package and the MOLECULE and ASPHERE package.
-See the Making LAMMPS section for more info on packages.
+See the Build package doc page for more info.